RioPhillips/7T_BIDS_Organiser/README.md

 ### Other dependencies
 - [FSL](https://fsl.fmrib.ox.ac.uk/fsl/) (for reorientation and slice timing)
-- Docker (for BIDS validator and MRIQC) (optional, you can also use local versions)
+- Docker (for BIDS validator and MRIQC)

 ## Quick Start